asbjornenge/taskbox/README.md

 Instead of using *labels* or *folders* in imap, TaskBox stores tasks separately.
 For various reasons; offline-first, adding metadata, markdown support.
 For now, TaskBox is using [Firebase](https://www.firebase.com/) for storing tasks.
 Mostly because I knew it and it's really easy to get started with.
 But it breaks my rule of depending on a service (ironically enough), so we are looking to replace it with IndexDB with an options sync engine maybe...?
 Ideas are welcome.

+It's a single page app built using [React](https://facebook.github.io/react/) and bundled with [browserify](http://browserify.org/).

 ## Design (visual)

 I am REALLY NOT a visual designer.
 I can barely use Gimp.
+I know it looks like :poop: right now.
+Please HALP!

-I do like terminal apps.
-I also like images and mobile phones...
+I do like and use a lot of terminal apps.
+I considered using [react-blessed](https://github.com/Yomguithereal/react-blessed), but I also like images and mobile phones...
+I still want it to look like a terminal app.
+At least that should be the default, to scare away muggles.
+But it should definately support themes.
+Need to hatch a good solution for that.

 ## Getting Started